ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 Save safe?
 No.

+This release also has a Listo Lite (get from Nexus) which reduces the mod count by ~250.

 1. OVERHAUL TO SPELLS IN LISTONOMICON.
 This list includes changes that have always been in Listo, plus things that have changed in this update:
    * Magic Circle: Does not require you to be in combat.
    * Motivational Speech: Better temp HP, less max targets.